-E-mail (main department email, not an individual's email)
+E-mail (main department email, do not use an individual's email)

 Background and Related Documents

-If you are adding links to any of the Related fields, we recommend doing so as hyperlinked text as described above, rather than displaying the full URL text.
+If you are adding links to any of the Related fields, do so as hyperlinked text as described above (Links), rather than displaying the full URL text.

 Use the Definitions field to provide definitions or explanations for any terms that are specific to your policy or may be unfamiliar.
 Use bold formatting on each term to be defined, separating the term from the definition with a colon.